adityavikram369/chat-application/README.md

 # chat-application
-Developed an efficient python code that encrypts files on client side and decrypts it on server side.
+Developed a chat application for multiple clients, using python script.
-Implemented public key cryptography and generated RSA keys using ssh-keygen.
+Employed Multithreading on server side to maintain parallel connections.